danydguezperez/FiltDeTox/FiltDeTox/ToxRecov-README.md

 ## **Description**

+## **Description**

-The **FiltDeTox** module is the third step in the FiltDeTox pipeline.
-It takes the output from the **ToxinKeyMatch** module and further refines the classification of sequences based on their **`Rating`**, **`toxin_keywords`**, **`pfam_ToxinKeywords`**, and other criteria.
-The module applies a sophisticated classification process using R, which generates various output files for high-confidence toxin candidates, unlikely toxins, non-toxins, and secreted cysteine-rich proteins.
+The **FiltDeTox** module is the final step in the FiltDeTox pipeline.
+Using the R script `ToxRecov.R`, it integrates outputs from the **HHMER module** (new in this version, identifying ORFs mapped to toxin families) and the **ToxinKeyMatch** module.
+This enhanced version introduces refined filtering rules to classify sequences more accurately, incorporating outputs from the HHMER-based analysis and additional criteria such as **`Rating`**, **`toxin_keywords`**, **`pfam_ToxinKeywords`**, and **`ToxinFamily`**.

-Additionally, this module generates several visualizations, including dendrograms, dot plots, pie charts, and detailed domain-wise statistics.
+The module categorizes sequences into toxin candidates, unlikely toxins, non-toxins, and Secreted Cysteine-Rich sequences Without Annotation (SCRs-WA).
+It also generates comprehensive visualizations (dendrograms, dot plots, pie charts, and domain-wise statistics) and FASTA files for both mature and precursor sequences, supporting downstream bioinformatics and functional analyses.

 ---